- February 21, 2018

 There is a range of medications available for the disease starting from Acute to Prophylactic treatment therapies.
 Majority of patients rely on these medications to relieve themselves of the throbbing pain experienced and to reduce the frequency of occurrence of attacks.

-As per the current scenario, the Acute therapies capture the majority share of Migraine treated patients.
+As per the current scenario, the Acute therapies capture the majority share of a Migraine treated patients.
 There are hundreds of Acute treatment drugs available in the market including the most popular drugs called Triptans which capture the majority share in the Acute treatment space.
 Also, Generics for most Acute treatment drugs, including Triptans, are available in the market indicating that the Acute therapies market is already saturated and not much revenue potential is remaining in the market for the companies to look at.

 However, the expected launch of newer drugs, Ubrogepant by Allergan and Lasmiditan by Eli Lilly, is set to leverage the untapped market opportunity and potential in the Acute Migraine space.
 These drugs would have novel Mechanism of Actions and would still be available in the oral formulations thereby offering the efficacy in reducing the Acute pain and the convenience of dosing which the patients seek for in Acute therapies.